matzefit/DL_Sp24_Miniproject/README.md

 To reproduce the best model checkpoint (Resnet3_443_Exp_Final_best_model_secondRun.pth) simply open and run scriptFinalModel.ipynb.
-The Output of this notebook is the prediction of test data labels (submissionRerunBestModel.csv) computed through the use of the best model checkpoint (Resnet3_443_Exp_Final_best_model_secondRun.pth)
+The Output of this notebook is the prediction of test data labels (submissionRerunBestModel.csv) computed through the use of the best model checkpoint (Resnet3_443_Exp_Final_best_model_secondRun.pth), which contains weights for the class "Resnet3" which uses the class "BasicBlocks" in models.py.